HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Introduction

+First, instead of tracking the record hotness in memory, \hotrap{} logs each record access in a small specially-made LSM-tree, called \emph{\ralt{}} (\raltfull{}), located in FD (addressing limitation 1). \ralt{} tracks the access history for each logged key and maintains a hotness score for the key using exponential smoothing. \ralt{} then evicts low-score keys periodically from itself to stay under a size limit that can be automatically tuned according to the workload.
+We choose LSM-tree to implement \ralt{} in order to benefit from its low write latency on disks because inserting access records to it is on the critical path of lookups.

-Using \ralt{}, \hotrap{} addresses the second limitation by supporting retention and promotion at \emph{record level} rather than at block/SSTable level, thus preventing cold records from being piggybacked to FD.
-Third, besides waiting for LSM-tree compactions to retain/promote hot records, \hotrap{} introduces a small in-memory \emph{promotion cache} that logs each key-value access to SD and timely promotes the hot records (via checking \ralt{}) by flushing them to the top level (i.e. L0) of the LSM-tree.
-Specifically, \hotrap{} provides the following three pathways for hot records to reside in FD: retention, promotion by compaction, and promotion by flush.
+By utilizing \ralt{}, \hotrap{} also supports hot record retention and promotion at the \emph{record level} rather than at the block/SSTable level, thus preventing cold records from being piggybacked to FD (addressing limitation 2).
+Also, besides waiting for LSM-tree compactions to retain/promote hot records, \hotrap{} introduces a small in-memory \emph{promotion cache} to cache records read from \slowdisk{} and timely promotes the hot ones (via checking \ralt{}) by flushing them to the top of the data LSM-tree (addressing limitation 3).

-Both \emph{retention} and \emph{promotion by compaction} take place when compacting SSTables from \fastdisk{} to \slowdisk{}.
-During such a compaction, \hotrap{} checks the hotness of each record in the selected SSTables in FD (i.e., retention) and within the compaction key range in the promotion cache (i.e., promotion by compaction).
-Both checks are efficiently performed by scanning the corresponding key range in \ralt{} sequentially.
-The identified hot records are then written back to FD instead of merged down to the SSTables in SD.
-When the promotion cache becomes full because of insufficient LSM-tree compactions, \hotrap{} triggers \emph{promotion by flush} that bulk-inserts the hot records (identified via consulting \ralt{}) to L0 of the LSM-tree to keep the size of the promotion cache small.
-To prevent promotion by flush from overwriting records with a newer version (i.e., promoting a stale record to L0 that has a higher level than the newly updated version), we perform extra checks and carry out a concurrency control mechanism to guarantee correctness.
+More specifically, \hotrap{} provides the following three pathways for hot records to reside in FD: retention, promotion by compaction, and promotion by flush.
+First, during compactions from \fastdisk{} to \slowdisk{}, \hotrap{} checks the hotness of each record in the selected SSTable in \fastdisk{}, and hot records are written back to \fastdisk{} instead of merged down to \slowdisk{}, i.e., \emph{retention}.
+Second, an in-memory mutable promotion cache in \hotrap{} is used to cache accessed records in \slowdisk{}.
+When the above compaction from \fastdisk{} to \slowdisk{} happens, \hotrap{} also checks the hotness of the records in the mutable promotion cache that are within the compaction key range, and similarly handle these records, writing the hot ones to \fastdisk{} and compacting the others to \slowdisk{}.
+We call this path \emph{promotion by compaction}.
+Both the hotness checks in these two paths are facilitated by \ralt{} and can be efficiently performed mainly with sequential scans of corresponding key ranges.
+Third, when the mutable promotion cache grows too big due to insufficient compactions, we turn it into an immutable promotion cache and trigger \emph{promotion by flush} to bulk-insert the hot records in the immutable promotion cache (also identified via consulting \ralt{}) to $L_0$ of the LSM-tree.
+Thus we effectively restrict the size of the promotion cache.
+To prevent promotion by flush from overwriting records with a newer version (i.e., promoting a stale record to $L_0$ that has a higher level than the newly updated version), we perform extra checks and carry out a concurrency control mechanism to guarantee correctness.